ivansaul/CLI-Video-Compressor/README.md

 - The quality option (`-q`) affects both visual quality and file size.
 A lower value will result in a smaller file but lower visual quality, while a higher value will maintain better quality but with a larger file size.
 - It's always recommended to backup your original videos before using the delete option (`-d`).
-- The verbose mode (`-v`) is useful for diagnosing issues or better understanding the compression process.

 > [!TIP]
 > If you are a Windows user, you can install `ffmpeg` and `python` manually or using package managers like [*`Scoop`*][scoop].